SOREL-GmbH/sorel_connect_ha/README.md

 - Home Assistant Core 2023.1 or later
 - MQTT broker (e.g., Mosquitto) accessible to your Sorel devices

+   **Authentication is required for Sorel devices to connect to the MQTT broker.**
+   Make sure to add users for your Sorel devices and the Home Assistant integration.

+   If using the Mosquitto broker add-on, follow these steps:
+   1. Stop the broker if it's running
+   2. Go to **Mosquitto broker** → **Konfiguration**
+   3. Add a users for your Sorel devices
+   4. Add a user for Home Assistant integration
+   5. Save the configuration
+   6. Start the broker
 - Sorel Smart device compatible with Sorel Connect
 - **Internet connection required**:
   - **First-time setup**: Internet access is mandatory for initial metadata retrieval from the Sorel Connect metadata API